blabla1337/skf-flask/skf/markdown/knowledge_base/41-knowledge_base--Insecure_transmission_of_session_cookies--.md

 **Solution:**

-Session cookies that are used to authenticate the user should always set on a secure connection.
+Session cookies that are used to authenticate the user should always be set on a secure connection.

+In order to achieve this you should set the "secure" flag on your session cookie to make sure your application in any circumstance does not send this cookie over non HTTPS connections.